-Many people are unaware that their older shower heads can use as much as 5 gallons of water per minute.
+Many people are unaware that their older showerheads can use as much as 5 gallons of water per minute.
 A simple solution to this problem is to purchase a low-flow showerhead.
-A low-flow shower head the fixture uses less than 2.5 gallons of water per minute, almost cutting the amount of water used in half!
+A low-flow showerhead the fixture uses less than 2.5 gallons of water per minute, almost cutting the amount of water used in half!
 The addition of an aerator to your faucets is another change you can make to decrease the amount of water you use.
-Aerators are a great option that don’t affect water pressure.
-Many new fixtures are made with one built in!
-Keep an eye out for faucets with that word on it when deciding how you will update the fixtures throughout your home.
-There are also water-sensing dishwasher and washing machines.
+Aerators are a great option that doesn’t affect water pressure.
+Many new fixtures are made with one built-in!
+Keep an eye out for faucets with that word on them when deciding how you will update the fixtures throughout your home.
+There are also water-sensing dishwashers and washing machines.
 They will only use the appropriate amount of water for what you are washing.
 There is much less waste this way!

 Repair Leaking Faucets